Choumiko/FARL/README.md

 FARL stores the names in global and only removes them if the interface is used or the entity doesn't exist anymore (checked in on_configuration_changed)

 #Changelog
+1.1.3

+ - fixed desync when FARL removes stones/trees with results with probability != 1

 1.1.2

  - changed wire selection from button to drop-down